On the dimension of syzygies: Concluding examples

 ii) If $\beta_i(M)<\beta_{i-1}(M)$, then $\Supp(\Syz_{i-1}(M)) =\Spec(R)$.
 In particular, $\dim(\Syz_{i-1}(M))=\dim R$. \end{fact}

-\begin{remark} Let us stress that the results are in the realm of commutative rings.
+\begin{remark} Let us recall that the results are in the realm of commutative rings.
 We just present a funny point: a ring $A$ is said to have invariant basis number property if $A^n\simeq A^m$ implies that $n=m$ for all $n$ and $m$.
-There are rings without invariant basis number property.
-It may be worth to give a ring $A$ and an $A$-module $M$ such that $M^n\simeq M^m$ for all $m$ and $n$. \end{remark}
+There are rings without invariant basis number property. \end{remark}